 - Tap START

-- PAUSE - Take a break without stopping the task
+- PAUSE to take a break without ending the task

-- Add notes - Tap on the running task to add descriptions
+- Tap the running task to add notes, change the project, or fix the start time

 Common Questions

-Can I track time for multiple projects?
-Yes, unlimited projects are included in all plans, including the free Basic plan.
+Can I track multiple projects?
+Yes, unlimited projects on every plan, including the free Basic one.

 What if I forget to stop the timer?
-You can edit any task after the fact.
-Just tap on the task and adjust the end time.
+Open the running task and adjust the end time.
+Or stop it now, then edit the duration on the entry.

 Summary